tmchen44/RoboND-Rover-Project/writeup.md

 #### 2. Populate the `process_image()` function with the appropriate analysis steps to map pixels identifying navigable terrain, obstacles and rock samples into a worldmap.
 Run `process_image()` on your test data using the `moviepy` functions provided to create video output of your result.

-1. To generate a top-down map for image analysis as well as a world map, I first defined the source and destination points for the perspective transform.
+To generate a top-down map for image analysis as well as a world map:
+1. First, define the source and destination points for the perspective transform.
-2. Then I apply the `perspect_transform` function to the camera image from the rover to get a warped, top-down view.
+2. Then, apply the `perspect_transform` function to the camera image from the rover to get a warped, top-down view.
-3. I apply the three color thresholds to identify navigable terrain, obstacles, and rock samples.
+3. Apply the three color thresholds to identify navigable terrain, obstacles, and rock samples.
 These are stored as three binary images.
-4. I then take these three images and convert them to rover-centric coordinates using the `rover_coords` function, which is defined in the *Coordinate Transformations* section of the notebook.
+4. Take these three images and convert them to rover-centric coordinates using the `rover_coords` function, which is defined in the *Coordinate Transformations* section of the notebook.
 5. These rover-centric coordinates are converted to world coordinates using the `pix_to_world` function, which is also defined in the *Coordinate Transformations* section of the notebook.
 6. If the Rover roll and pitch are within a certain range, then the worldmap is updated with the coordinates of the navigable terrain, obstacles, and rock samples.
 7. A mosaic of several image series are stitched together to create a movie (link below).
 Starting from the top left and continuing clockwise: